-“We’ve certainly seen multiple health, environmental and financial crises surface in the last few years — all of which have increased financial strain on Americans,” Candiloro said.
+“We’ve certainly seen multiple health, environmental and financial crises surface in the last few years — all of which have increased financial strain on Americans,” said Taelor Candiloro, research analyst at Clever Real Estate.
 “There are also a plethora of social and economic variables that impact how Americans are able to accumulate wealth during their working years.
 All of these things collectively impact our ability to save for retirement — or our ability to retire at all for that matter — and could contribute to the lack of savings retirees are reportedly experiencing.”

 Another factor could be the lack of access to employer-sponsored retirement savings plans.
-Nearly one in three retirees (31%) said that their company didn’t offer 401(k) plans or pensions.
+Nearly half of retirees (47%) said that their company didn’t offer 401(k) plans or pensions.

 Retirees Are Counting on Social Security Income To Make Ends Meet

-More Than Three-Quarters of Retired Americans Have Debt
+Nearly Three-Quarters of Retired Americans Have Non-Mortgage Debt

-“Being in a financial situation where you’re required to allocate some of your monthly funds towards things like credit card payments can impact your savings long term and mean that your standard of living decreases once you retire,” Candiloro said.
-“Fifty percent of retirees reported spending less on travel after retiring, and 49% said they spend less on dining out, while retirees reported spending more on medical bills and health care.”
+“Being in a financial situation where you’re required to allocate some of your monthly funds towards things like credit card payments can impact your savings long term and mean that your standard of living decreases once you retire,” Candiloro said. “[Fifty-five] percent of retirees reported spending less on travel after retiring, and [54%] said they spend less on dining out, while [27% of] retirees reported spending more on medical bills and health care.”

 It’s Never Too Late To Build Retirement Savings

-Most retirees (67%) said they have regrets about their savings, with 52% wishing they better understood retirement savings and investments in general and 45% saying they waited too long to start saving for retirement.
+Most retirees said they have regrets about their savings, with 67% wishing they better understood retirement savings when they were working and 57% saying they waited too long to start saving for retirement.
 Although it may feel too late, it’s better for retirees to start investing in their retirement savings now than not investing at all.

 More From GOBankingRates